Make your emails accessible to everyone

 • "Check it out"

-These phrases often make little sense when read aloud by screen readers or scanned out of context.
+These phrases make little sense when read aloud or scanned out of context.

 Instead, write links that clearly describe their destination or action: